Głogówek: History

 After World War I, Oberglogau became part of the Weimar Republic.
 In the Upper Silesia plebiscite mandated by the Versailles Treaty 4,995 inhabitants (95.9%) voted for remaining part of Germany.
 215 inhabitants (4.1%) voted for Poland.
 The town's ordynat John George Oppersdorff, who advocated the reintegration of the town with Poland, in 1930 as punishment for his pro-Polish stance was forced to renounce his fee tail and hand it over to his son who in turn left the town in 1945 before the approaching Soviets.
 In the interwar period, a local branch of the Union of Poles in Germany was located in the town, and in 1931 the Polish Bank Ludowy ("People's Bank") was founded.
 Polish activist were persecuted since 1937, and, after the German invasion of Poland, which started World War II, the assets of the Polish bank were confiscated.
 In 1938, the German mayor removed the Baroque Marian column from the Market Square.
 In 1936, the town had 7,742 inhabitants.

 During the Second World War, the town was the base for a working party (E600) of British and Commonwealth prisoners of war, under the administration of the Stalag VIII-B/344 prisoner-of-war camp at Lamsdorf (currently Łambinowice).
 The prisoners were working in a sugar beet factory (Hotzenplotzer Zuckerfabrik).
-In 1942 the Germans took the historic church bell from the Franciscan church to Germany for armaments.
+In 1942 the historic church bell from the Franciscan church was taken to Western Germany for armaments.
 In January 1945, as the Soviet armies resumed their offensive and advanced from the east, the prisoners were marched westward in the so-called Long March or Death March.
 Many of them died from exposure or exhaustion.
 Some prisoners got far enough to the west to be liberated by the allied armies after some four months of travelling on foot in appalling conditions.
 40% of the town were destroyed during the war.

 After the war, the town was placed under Polish administration in accordance with the Potsdam Agreement (pending a final peace conference which eventually never took place) and renamed to Głogówek.
 Contrary to most other towns in Silesia, not the entire German population was expelled.
 For this reason, a German minority has remained in the town.
 Since 2009, the town has been officially bilingual in Polish and German.